uo-cmor/uo-cmor.github.io/_publications/2017-01-10-elf-cluster-rct-protocol.md

 paperurl: 'https://doi.org/10.1136/bmjopen-2016-015568'
 citation: 'Ribeiro DC, Milosavljevic S, Abbott JH.
 Effectiveness of a lumbopelvic monitor and feedback device to change postural behaviour: A protocol for the ELF cluster randomised controlled trial.
 BMJ Open 2017;7:e015568.'
 ---

-<a href='https://doi.org/10.1136/bmjopen-2016-015568'>Download paper here</a>

-Recommended citation: Ribeiro DC, Milosavljevic S, Abbott JH.
-Effectiveness of a lumbopelvic monitor and feedback device to change postural behaviour: A protocol for the ELF cluster randomised controlled trial.
-BMJ Open 2017;7:e015568.